sandipan898/gauss-binomial-prob-distributions/README.md

 ### Installation
 pip install gauss_binomial_prob_distributions

 *adding this README.md to add information about this repository.
-The inner one is for uploading it to **pypi** *
+The inner one is for uploading it to **PyPi** *